tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 | 2 | key_update_finish | Y | This document |
 | 3-255 | Unassigned | | |

-New assignments in the "TLS ExtendedKeyUpdate Types" registry will be administered by IANA through Specification Required procedure {{?RFC8126}}.
+New assignments in the "TLS ExtendedKeyUpdate Message Subtypes" registry will be administered by IANA through Specification Required procedure {{?RFC8126}}.
 The role of the designated expert is described in {{Section 17 of ?RFC8447}}.
 The designated expert
 {{RFC8126}} ensures that the specification is publicly available.
 It is sufficient to